oatmeal2211/JobSwAIpe/README.md

 # JobSwAIpe

-A Flutter job search application with Firebase integration.
+A Flutter job search application with Firebase and Alibaba Cloud OSS integration.

 ## Overview